Contributed by Dana Truby

 8. Write Your Own Plays

-How do you do Readers Theater in your classroom?
+How do you use Readers Theater in your classroom?